 BOOK A therapy SESSION

-Radhika is a counseling psychologist and a a Dance Movement Therapy Facilitator (In-training) trained from Creative Movement Therapy Association of India (CIMTAI).
+Radhika is a counseling psychologist and a movement therapy facilitator trained from Creative Movement Therapy Association of India (CIMTAI).
 Radhika has completed her Bachelors in Psychology (Hons) from Kamala Nehru College, University of Delhi & Masters in Counseling Psychology from Amity University, Noida.

 AREA OF WORK AND APPROACH

 Radhika specializes in counseling and works with issues regarding identity and self, anxiety, grief and loss, stress management, career-workplace concerns and life transitions.
 She works with groups and individuals, both.
 Her practice is driven by a collaborative, mindfulness based, socio-political and feminist approach addressing concerns from a psychological as well as a social lens.
-She is also trained by Creative Movement Therapy Association of India (CIMTAI) to work with mind-body connection and movement expression among other aspects, as a part of her Dance Movement Therapy Facilitator training.
+She is also trained by Creative Movement Therapy Association of India (CIMTAI) to work with mind-body connection and movement expression among other aspects, as a part of her movement therapy facilitator training.

 Radhika is the Founder CEO of a Delhi based mental health organization, Limelighting Life Collective, where she has been successfully designing and facilitating mental health programs, group interventions, workshops and psychology programs for aspiring psychologists, educational institutions and workplaces across India.